Los-Buggati/Pinball-Bugatti/README.md

 ## Debug features:

 - See the Colliders: Keyboard = F1

+- Force modifier = F2

+- Gravity modifier = F3

 - FPS cap: Keyboard = F11

-- Gravity modifier = F3

 (You can use the mouse to move the ball as you wish)